10 common mistakes that could ruin your enrichment analysis

 There are several crucial pieces of information required in order to enable reproducibility of enrichment analysis including;

-• the tool used, and it’s version,
+• the tool used, and its version,

 • the options or parameters applied,